Nomi-1/personal-website/src/blog-posts/sass/sass.md

 <br />

-As an example I use mixins in my project for the "columns".
+As an example, I use mixins in my project for the "columns".
 I can import the mixin with the command @include columns and don't have to use the whole CSS again and again.

 <br />

 In the preset development mixins are indispensable.
 Because every preset has its own mixin, which is imported when using.
 My example will be relatively simple, but the bigger the preset, the more complex the mixin will be.
 Depending on the preset settings of course.

 <br />
 Code example: